farcasterxyz/docs/docs/developers/frames/advanced.md

 #### Making the initial Frame image dynamic

-When a Frame is shared in a cast the metadata for it will generally be scraped and cached so that it can be rendered into user's feeds without additional loading.
+When a Frame is shared in a cast the metadata for it will generally be scraped and cached so that it can be rendered into users feeds without additional loading.
 This means whatever URL is set on the initial frame will always be rendered.